Comparisons12 min read

 Key Features

 The flagship feature is still Round-Ups, which links to your debit or credit card and automatically funnels micro-amounts into a diversified ETF portfolio.
-You pick a risk level (Conservative through Aggressive), and Acorns allocates across Vanguard and iShares ETFs accordingly.
-Dead simple, and the underlying funds are solid choices.
+You pick a risk level (Conservative through Aggressive), and Acorns allocates your money across Vanguard and iShares ETFs.
+Dead simple, and the funds themselves are solid choices.

-Beyond that, Acorns has expanded significantly over the years.
-The Acorns Checking account (with a Visa debit card) earns interest and integrates directly with your investment account.
-There's also Acorns Later (IRA access), Acorns Early (custodial accounts for kids), and a browser extension called Acorns Earn that redirects a percentage of online purchases as invested cash-back — think of it like a loyalty program that actually does something useful with your money instead of just giving you airline miles you'll never use.
+But Acorns has expanded quite a bit over the years.
+The Acorns Checking account comes with a Visa debit card, earns interest, and integrates seamlessly with your investment account.
+There's also Acorns Later (IRA access), Acorns Early (custodial accounts for kids), and a browser extension called Acorns Earn that redirects a portion of online purchases back into your investments as cash-back — kind of like a loyalty program that actually does something worthwhile with your money.

-In 2026, Acorns added limited Bitcoin and Ethereum exposure through a Bitcoin ETF allocation option within portfolios.
-Honestly, this feels more like a concession to user demand than any kind of philosophical shift on their part — but here's the deal, people wanted it, so it's there.
+In 2026, Acorns added the ability to invest in Bitcoin and Ethereum through a Bitcoin ETF option within portfolios.
+Honestly, this reads more like a reaction to user demand than a big strategic shift, but whatever — people wanted it, so it's there now.

 Pricing

-Acorns runs on a flat-fee subscription model, which is both its charm and its biggest liability:
+Acorns uses a flat-fee subscription model, which is both its strength and its biggest weakness:

 • Bronze: $3/month — taxable brokerage + checking